-Just stepping out of the airport I noticed the people looked different to the other places we had visited.
+Just stepping out of the airport I noticed the people looked different from the other places we had visited.
 Their features resembled more that of the Thai people.

-According to Myanmar Travel Information, “ there are a variety of different ethnic peoples in the Shan state.“The ethnic majority call themselves Tai or Dai, the word ‘Shan’ having been derived by the British from Siam.
-Their close relatives, the Thais, often refer to the Shan as Tai Yai (‘big Thai’), and the Shan call their land Muang Tai rather than Shan State.”
+According to Myanmar Travel Information, “there are a variety of different ethnic peoples in the Shan state.“The ethnic majority call themselves Tai or Dai, the word ‘Shan’ having been derived by the British from Siam.
+Their close relatives, the Thais, often refer to the Shan as Tai Yai (‘big Thai’), and the Shan calls their land Muang Tai rather than Shan State.”

-The setting was charming, Nestling at the end of the drive; we found a traditional style, but modern built wooden house with a wide deck and views beyond.
+The setting was charming, Nestling at the end of the drive; we found a traditional style, but a modern-built wooden house with a wide deck and views beyond.

-This is a family run business and everything from the service, to the food is intimate and exemplary.
+This is a family-run business and everything from the service, to the food, is intimate and exemplary.
 And if you read the reviews on Trip Advisor you will understand why.
 I stand by my own personal view that the food here was probably the best we ate in Myanmar.
 Although I have to admit I may be a little biased.
-During this visit I spent most of my time in the kitchen, observing owner, farmer and chef Than Z prepare our meal.
+During this visit I spent most of my time in the kitchen, observing the owner, farmer, and chef Than Z prepare our meal.

 The produce used is local and organic and mostly selected from his garden, even during the cooking and preparation time.
 This was the real deal, straight from farm to plate.

 The food just kept coming.
 The tea leaf salad and tofu curry were equally delicious.
-We also had Shan noodles and chicken and cashew nut with steamed rice.
+We also had Shan noodles and chicken and cashew nuts with steamed rice.
 The meal was completed with freshly baked banana bread.
-Despite not being a cake person, I ended up with a take away box of my own.
+Despite not being a cake person, I ended up with a takeaway box of my own.
 It was really that good.
 Inle Heart View also has a great cocktail menu, although we stuck to local beer and homemade lime and mint juice.

 I was thrilled Than Z let me video him preparing the food in his kitchen and will be posting soon, a dedicated Myanmar food vlog for Longevity’s food series on #BarefootInTheKitchen